sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - No need to know the types at the exam
     ![Alt text](image-128.png)

-## Quiz : S3 Quiz
+## Summary
+- **Buckets vs Objects**: global unique name, tied to a region
+- **S3 Security**: IAM policy, S3 Bucket Policy (public access), S3 Encryption
+- **S3 Websites**: host a static website on Amazon S3
+- **S3 Versioning**: multiple versions for files, prevent accidental deletes
+- **S3 Replication**: same-region or cross-region, must enable versioning
+- **S3 Storage Classes**: Standard IA, IZ-IA, Intelligent, Glacier (Instant, Flexible, Deep)
+- **Snow Family**: import data onto S3 through a physical device, edge computing
+- **OpsHub**: desktop application to manage Snow Family devices
+- **Storage Gateway**: hybrid solution to extend on-premises storage to S3

 --------------------------------------------------------

 # Databases & Analytics
 ## Databases Introduction
 - Storing data on disk (EFS, EBS, EC2 Instance Store, S3) can have its limits
 - Sometimes, you want to store data in a database…
 - You can **structure** the data
 - You build **indexes** to efficiently **query/search** through the data
 - You define **relationships** between your **datasets**
 - Databases are **optimized for a purpose** and come with different features, shapes and constraint

 ## Relational Databases
 - Looks just like Excel spreadsheets, with links between them!